amatherne/amatherne.github.io/index.md

   content:
     headline: Hi, I'm Austin
     desc: I do different things.
-I like....yes, Austin in Austin, craaaazy right...
+I like....yes, Austin in Austin, craaaazy right... so, I hike, bike, swim, and paddle.
+I love making music and websites.
+I love working on new and challenging concepts.
+I hope you do, too.
     cta:
       button_text: Let's Collab
       url: contact.md